arturoarevalo/schemify/README.md

 Example1.createNew { numbers: [1, "a", 2, 2.5, 3, true, false, 4, {a:1}, 5]}

 # validation of arrays show which element failed
-# returns { valid: false, error: "string 'a' os not a valid value for attribute 'numbers[1]'"}
+# returns { valid: false, error: "string 'a' is not a valid value for attribute 'numbers[1]'"}
 Example1.validate { numbers: [1, "a", 2, 2.5, 3, true, false, 4, {a:1}, 5]}
 ```